ricardoquesada/unijoysticle/firmware/esp32/README.md

 ## What works:

-- PC + Bluetooth dongle for the moment
+- PC + Bluetooth dongle.
+Ideal for rapid development.
+Eastier to test new Bluetooth features and debug.
+- Works on ESP32 as well
 - It supports up until 4 gamepads at the same time.
 - Discovery/Connect/Disconnect/Reconnects works
 - Parses HID and identifies all possible gamepad buttons / pads / hats.